-- Quizzes (15%): Each lesson is accompanied by a quiz that will assess understanding of the course material.
+- Quizzes: Each lesson is accompanied by a quiz that will assess understanding of the course material.
 The lowest quiz grade will be dropped.

-- Assignments (total od 40%): The assignments will take on a variety of formats throughout the course of the semester.
+- Assignments: The assignments will take on a variety of formats throughout the course of the semester.

-- Discussion Assignments (10%): These will be completed in a Canvas discussion board specific for the assingment.
+- Discussion Assignments: These will be completed in a Canvas discussion board specific for the assignment.
 Discussion assignments will involve responding to essay-type questions or conducting individual research and providing a summary of results.
 These assignments encourage the use of advanced critical thinking skills.
-Assignments will be graded on the depth of research, accuracy of results, use of appropriate references, and clear communication of results.
+Discussion assignments will be graded on the depth of research, accuracy of results, use of appropriate references, and clear communication of results.
 Initial discussionposts are typically due by the Wednesdays after the Quiz for the related lesson, with follow up posts due by Friday -- unless the discussion is associated with a case study (in which case it will be a part of the case study grade).

-- Homework Assignments (15%): Some problems will require traditional engineering calculations and formal reporting of results.
+- Homework Assignments Some problems will require traditional engineering calculations and formal reporting of results.
 Assignments will be graded on using the correct methods for solving, accuracy of results, and clear communication of both the method and the results.
 Homework assignments will be due by the Wednesday after the quiz for the related lesson.

-- Case Studies (15%): Some assignments or portions of assignments will be distinguished as Case Studies.
+- Case Studies: Some assignments will be distinguished as Case Studies.
 These are intended to be more open ended questions that simulate real world situations you might experience in the work environment.
-In the real world, you are not always provided with every detail you need to solve a problem, but you will need to seek out some answers and make engineering judgements as you pursue a solution.
+In the real world, you are not always provided with every detail you need to solve a problem, but you will need to seek out some answers and make engineering judgments as you pursue a solution.
 You will be encouraged to communicate with other course participants as you formulate your own individual response to these case studies.
-Discussion boards will be created to stimulate this discussion and in some cases an industry representative will be available to also answer questions to help guide your responses.
-Assignments will be graded on the description of the methodology used, a clear presentation of all assumptions made and any references (or otherwise justifications) needed to back up these assumptions, accuracy of the results (within a margin of error) as well as clear communication of the results.
+Discussion boards will be created to stimulate this discussion and Dr. Stewart may occasionally interject and answer questions to help guide your responses.
+These case study assignments will be graded on the description of the methodology used, a clear presentation of all assumptions made and any references (or otherwise justifications) needed to back up these assumptions, accuracy of the results (within a margin of error) as well as clear communication of the results.
 Case Studies will be due on Fridays allowing for ~2 weeks to complete them.

 **Note that adherence to standards of the University's Academic Integrity Policy are expected in every aspect of this course.
 Submissions to discussion assignments, quizzes, exams, and homework assignments are to be in your own words or properly cited as necessary.
 Please see the Course Policy section below.